gauravxroy/zysk/README.md

 # Zysk Front-End Assignment

 ## Overview
 This repository contains the solution to the front-end assignment for Zysk.
-The project is designed to demonstrate my skills in front-end development, specifically in [mention relevant technologies, e.g., React, HTML, CSS, etc.].
-It includes [mention key features, such as a user interface, responsive design, etc.].
+The project is designed to demonstrate my skills in front-end development.

 ## Deployed Link :  https://assignment-zysk.netlify.app/